drvasanthi/RTL-Synthesis-Workshop/README.md

 endmodule

 ```
 In the above code the missing conditions are taken care by default statement.
-Also simulation of above code shown below.
+Also `RTL simulation` of above code shown below.

 ![image](https://user-images.githubusercontent.com/67214592/183260076-19c22eca-8009-4158-b42e-bc9f5042893f.png)

-And also it can be observed from the synthesized output, no D latch is inferred.
+And also it can be observed from the `synthesized output`, no D latch is inferred.

 ![image](https://user-images.githubusercontent.com/67214592/183260107-19fe9950-6c3f-4591-8a91-8182c62d8445.png)

 **Example3-partial_case_assign:**

-consider a following code.
+consider a following `verilog code`.

 ```
 module partial_case_assign (input i0 , input i1 , input i2 , input [1:0] sel, output reg x, output reg y);